return42/sphkerneldoc/linux_src_doc/include/linux/dcache_h.rst

 Description
 -----------

-If dentry is on an union/overlay, then return the underlying, real inode.
+If dentry is on a union/overlay, then return the underlying, real inode.
 Otherwise return \ :c:func:`d_inode`\ .

 ..
 This file was automatic generated / don't edit.